Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/001-missing-then.md

 * **Simplicity**: Selected for a straightforward  step
 * **Relevance**: Ensure that the selected step makes sense in your scenarios
 * **No Further Improvement Needed**: Confirm that there’s no additional enhancement required for the chosen step.
-*Reverse Implementation: Check if there’s another “Then” step that expresses the opposite behavior
+*Reverse Implementation: Check if there’s another `Then` step that expresses the opposite behavior

 ## Code Examples
 === "Java"